-A prolific composer and arranger who has lead several small and large ensembles since 2005, has released four albums.
-His latest album “Memorias de Otro Tiempo" (2018) features the Emilio Teubal Trio , formed by his Argentine compatriots Ivan Barenboim on clarinet and Federico Diaz on guitar.
-Prior to this album, he released "Música Para Un Dragon Dormido" (Music for a sleeping Dragon) (2013) under the independent label Brooklyn Jazz Undergrund which has been chosen as 2013 best album by several specialized media, and has been placed in the top 100 albums on the digital online store E-Music.
-The album received a worldwide press recognition with raving reviews and have even been labeled as a one of the “classic albums of this modern jazz age in fifty years time… As near to perfection as you can get" (Dave Sumner Bird is The Worn).
-The album features some of Teubal's longtime collaborators, Moto Fukushima, Sam Sadigursky and John Hadfield, plus special guests Erik Friedlander and Satoshi Takeishi.
-His first two albums are "La Balteuband" (2006), and "Un Monton de Notas" (2009) which features "El Amanecido" a song that has been featured in the independent movie Meet The Patels
+A prolific composer and arranger, Emilio identifies his artistry and creative search to the music of Latin America and the permanent elasticity of stylistic limits.
+His latest piano solo record, Tides , is a compilation of improvised and composed pieces for solo piano that has been released by New Focus Recordings and distributed by Naxos.
+Emilio has also published the sheet music of that album, the book is called Tides and Other Works for Piano.
+Before the solo piano album, he released four albums: "Memorias de Otro Tiempo" (2018) written for the Emilio Teubal Trio (featuring Federico Diaz on guitar and Ivan Barenboim on clarinet) which has been included on the shortlist "Best Jazz of the month on Bandcamp" on February 2018.
+Prior to this album, he released "Música Para Un Dragon Dormido" (Music for a sleeping Dragon) (2013) under the independent label Brooklyn Jazz Underground, which has been chosen as the best jazz album of 2013 by several specialized media.
+The album received worldwide press recognition with rave reviews: "… As near to perfection as you can get" (Dave Sumner, Bird is The Worn).
+The album features some of Teubal's longtime collaborators, Moto Fukushima, Sam Sadigursky, and John Hadfield, plus special guests Erik Friedlander and Satoshi Takeishi.
+His first two albums are "La Balteuband" (2006), and "Un Monton de Notas" (2009) which features "El Amanecido" a song that has been featured in the movie Meet The Patels

-A versatile Pianist who can navigate through different styles of written and improvised music, Emilio has performed both as a band leader and sideman in some of the most prestigious venues and theaters in the United States such as The Lincoln Center, The Kennedy Center, Brooklyn Academy of Music, Symphony Space, The Blue Note, Birdland, Le Poisson Rouge, Joes Pub,and The Citifields Mets Stadium.
-He has also toured several countries such as Mexico,Guatemala,Japan, Qatar, Spain, and Argentina to name a few.
-Mr Teubal has been an essential member of the Tango, Latin and Jazz scene of New York performing and recording with the Pedro Giraudo Quartet (2018 Latin Grammy winner), Marta Gomez, Sergio Reyes's "Romancero Latinoamericano", The Adam Tully Trio, Pablo Lanouguere Quintet, Sam Sadigursky, Erik Friedlander, Los Chantas Tango Group, The Pan-American Orchestra, the multiple Grammy award winners Fernando Otero and Phillippe Quint, bandoneon legends Raul Jaurena, Lisandro Adrover and Daniel Binelli, and Astor Piazolla’s legendary violinist Fernando Suarez Paz.
+A versatile Pianist who can navigate through different styles of written and improvised music, Emilio has performed in some of the most prestigious venues and theaters in the United States such as The Lincoln Center, The Kennedy Center, Brooklyn Academy of Music, Symphony Space, The Blue Note, Birdland, Le Poisson Rouge, and Joes Pub.
+He has been touring Japan regularly since 2018 performing at the most prestigious theaters and music venues in Tokyo, Osaka, Nagoya, Hiroshima, and other cities.
+He has also been an essential member of the Tango, Latin, and Jazz scene of New York performing and recording with the Pedro Giraudo Quartet (2018 Latin Grammy winner), Marta Gomez, Adam Tully Trio, Pablo Lanouguere Quintet, Colectivo Tangente, Sergio Reyes’s Romancero Latinoamericano, Los Chantas tango group, Sam Sadigursky, Erik Friedlander and Satoshi Takeishi to name a few.